SEMICeu/documentation/toolchain.md

 #### As part of an existing _thema_ repository

-In this case the user has to step wise add the necessary configuration and data related to the data specification {NEW}.
+In this case the user has to step wise add the necessary configuration and data related to the data specification {DATASPEC}.
 Either by copying the boilerplate values found in https://github.com/Informatievlaanderen/OSLOthema-template, or by copying the values from another data specification in the _thema_ repository.

 The current minimal steps are:

-1. add config file {NEW} for the data specification in {THEMAREPO}/config/{NEW}.json
+1. add config file {DATASPEC} for the data specification in {THEMAREPO}/config/{DATASPEC}.json
-2. add the UML document  {THEMAREPO}/{NEW}.eap
+2. add the UML document  {THEMAREPO}/{DATASPEC}.eap
 3. add the stakeolder information {THEMAREPO}/stakholders.csv
-4. add the html template information {THEMAREPO}/templates/{NEW}.j2
+4. add the html template information {THEMAREPO}/templates/{DATASPEC}.j2
-5. add the directory {NEW} for additional information in the html representation: {THEMAREPO}/site-skeleton/{NEW}
+5. add the directory {DATASPEC} for additional information in the html representation: {THEMAREPO}/site-skeleton/{DATASPEC}

-    TIP: if the directory is empty, add an empty file called .gitignore to the directory.
+***TIP***: if the directory is empty, add an empty file called .gitignore to the directory, to ensure the directory is included in the repository.

 ### HowTo add/update a term to/in a data specification